boazsegev/facil.io/docs/_SOURCE/0.8.x/fio-stl.md

 The string will be copied to the container **only** if it will fit in the container itself.
 Otherwise, the supplied pointer will be used as is and it should remain valid until the string is destroyed.

+The final string can be safely be destroyed (using the `destroy` function).

 #### `SMALL_STR_set_copy`